-Anyone seeking Specialized Driving Privileges must present proof of future financial responsibility (also known as an SR-22 filing) to the court for approval.
+According to the statutory provisions, anyone seeking Specialized Driving Privileges must present proof of future financial responsibility (also known as an SR-22 filing) to the court for approval.
 You must also be prepared to carry the signed order with you in your vehicle whenever you’re exercising your Specialized Driving Privileges.

 Read more here.